 Dutch-style cocoas are alkaline and dark, with a flavor that's earthy and deep.
 These six brands are guaranteed to please.

 From a creamy pumpkin pie that never cracks to a juicy cherry pie that's crispy on the bottom, successful pie-making depends on having the right tools for the job.

-An analysis of what multi-cookers are good for.
+An analysis of what multi-cookers like the Instant Pot are good for.

 Not just for cooling cookies: wire racks have countless uses in the savory kitchen.